6 Low-Carb Foods to Boost Your Immune SystemArticle posted in: Diet & Nutrition

 The dark color of blueberries is a telltale sign that they contain a powerful flavonoid called anthocyanin.
 According to Healthline, this compound has been shown to decrease the risk of diabetes, cancer and heart disease.
 In addition, flavonoids in general seem to have antimicrobial effects, helping the body protect against upper respiratory tract infection.
 2016 research, published in Advances in Nutrition, found that flavonoid supplementation decreased upper respiratory infection incidence by 33 percent and also decreased the duration and symptoms.

-Please note that on the South Beach Diet, we recommend extremely limiting fruit on our keto friendly plan due to the amount of carbohydrates and sugar.
+Please note that on the South Beach Diet, we recommend limiting fruit on our low-carb plan due to the amount of carbohydrates and sugar.
 However, if you’d like to add a small amount of fruit, choose options that are lower in carbs and higher in fiber.
 According to Healthline, berries tend to be relatively low in sugar.
 Count berries toward your allowed Extras for the day.
 One serving of blueberries is two tablespoons (about 15 berries).

 5. Green Tea